ADD-ONS / GENERAL NEUROLOGY

 Definition

-- relative afferent pupillary defect (RAPD) or Marcus-Gunn pupil are the terms referring to a specific abnormal response of the pupils to light stimuli
+- relative afferent pupillary defect (RAPD), also known as Marcus-Gunn pupil, is the term referring to a specific abnormal response of the pupils to light stimuli

-- RAPD is characterized by bilateral dilation of pupils instead of constriction during the swinging flashlight test
+- RAPD is characterized by bilateral dilation of the pupils, instead of constriction, during the swinging flashlight test

-- RAPD is the hallmark of a unilateral or bilateral asymmetric afferent sensory lesion
+- RAPD serves as the hallmark of a unilateral or bilateral asymmetric afferent sensory lesion

-- many factors may influence the identification and proper quantification of RAPD; subtle abnormalities are difficult to detect
+- many factors may influence the identification and accurate quantification of RAPD; subtle abnormalities are difficult to detect

 Examination

-- initially, check the size, equality, and regularity of the pupils during a standard eye examination
+- initially, assess the size, equality, and regularity of the pupils during a standard eye examination

 - test response to a standard light stimulus

-- under normal circumstances, both pupils constrict equally and briskly
+- under normal conditions, both pupils constrict equally and briskly

-- a single light stimulus of the Marcus-Gunn pupil (with an aberrant afferent part of the visual pathway) shows a weak bilateral pupil constriction
+- a single light stimulus of the Marcus-Gunn pupil (with an aberrant afferent part of the visual pathway) results in weak bilateral pupil constriction

 - alternating light stimulus to both eyes (“swinging flashlight test“)